 People complain of a headache as they trace their hands up and down the side of their head.
 Temporalis is always working to support the jaw while we are awake, so this headache is often constant and really bothersome.
 They may also complain of getting a headache when wearing a headband, hat or helmet.
 I have a particularly big head and would get these when trying on motorcycle helmets when I was younger.
 Probably saved my life.
 Mom would’ve killed me if she found out I had bought a motorcycle.

 They usually don’t complain about the tooth pain unless the massage therapist asks.
 It just doesn’t seem like that is something about which someone should complain to the bodyworker.
 When I ask, they often say that they have sensitive teeth and that it is just because they’re a little more sensitive than most people.
+They often remark that they use “that toothpaste” for sensitive teeth.
 When I ask them to get more specific, the headache pattern and sensitive teeth almost always match the referral illustrations.

 These patterns are often easy to elicit by pressing into the trigger point, even when the person has no complaints.
 The most common onset is from aggressive chewing or grinding teeth at night.
 One of the few times that this muscle rests is when you are sleeping with your mouth hanging open.
 People also complain of these lingering headaches from wearing something like a helmet, headband or headset.
 A bigger helmet may offer relief.

 The patterns look a little different from person to person depending on the shape of the head and the position of temporalis, relative to the ear.
 There is a fourth pattern that extends up at an angle away from the ear and toward the back of the head.
 This pattern is less common and does not have sensitive teeth associated with it.
 I’ll talk about that in another post.